CaitlinJD/RA_shopping_cart/README.md

 # RA_shopping_cart
 Best Buy Shopping Cart

-This project extended the Aloha website, creating a functioning shopping cart and pulling products from the Best Buy API.
+This project extended the Aloha website, pulling in products from the Best Buy API and creating a functioning shopping cart where users are able to add, remove and update their cart.

 ### Built With
-  - Brackets
+  - Brackets & PHP Storm
   - NPM
   - Webpack